-(1) Management's current inventory estimate is based on an independent timber inventory conducted by JW Sewall Co. in the winter of 2016 and annually adjusted for actual harvest volumes and regional growth estimates.
-Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees.

-(2) Annual harvest is based on the Maine 2014 Timberlands forest management plan.
+- (1) Management's current inventory estimate is based on assignment of forest stands to yield functions as part of the forest management planning process.
+Merchantable forest inventory includes all trees with a diameter greater than 10 cm (4 inches) measured at a height of 1.4 m (4.5 feet) from the ground, excluding limbs and tops, and cull trees. - (2) Annual harvest is based on the Maine Timberlands 2023 forest management plan.